pushpahospeti18-create/simple-linear-regression/README.md

-# simple-linear-regression
-Simple Linear Regression project using Python and Scikit-learn
+This project demonstrates Simple Linear Regression using Python and Scikit-learn.
 # Simple Linear Regression Project

 ## Objective